Frequently Asked Questions

 Toggle ItemWhat does it mean to be undocumented?

 The term "undocumented" refers to individuals born outside of the country in which they are residing without the proper legal documentation.
-In the United States, this includes individuals and families who have entered without the inspection of Customs and Border Patrol (CBP) or on a tourist, work, or student visa which is no longer valid.
+In the United States, this includes individuals and families who have entered without the inspection of Customs and Border Protection (CBP) or on a tourist, work, or student visa which is no longer valid.

 -